 - However, by far the best method of finding clients is by word of mouth, so try giving some of your friends a few sessions for free and try and get word out that you’re offering a great service at a great price and things should hopefully go from there.

 The salary earned by personal trainers varies considerably according to where you’re based.
-In general, those in the south and London will earn £30–75 an hour and in the north it’s more like £15–45 per hour.
+In general, those in the south and London will earn £30–75 an hour.
+While in the north it’s more like £15–45 per hour.

 - Personal trainers cover quite large areas travelling from one place to another, so travel expenses can be pretty substantial.